BYLAWS OF THE LITTLE FALLS SWIMMING CLUB, INC.

 Section 1.
 The maximum number of memberships in the Club shall be 377.
 For purposes of this limitation and for references to membership throughout these bylaws, membership shall only refer to members with a full equity position in the Club.
 Applications for membership may be made through the Little Falls website.
 No other form of application will be accepted.

 Section 2.
-Applications shall be submitted to the Club by mail to its post office address.
+Applications shall be submitted to the Club only through the Club website.
 Upon receipt by the Club, they shall be forwarded to the Membership Chairman.

 Section 3.
 Applications received after February 1, 2019 at 12:01am shall be assigned a wait list position for membership based on the date and time that the application and non-refundable application fee are received.
 No distinction shall be made between applications from renters and applications from homeowners.
 Applicants must live within the geographic boundaries served by Little Falls Swimming Club.
 Every application is subject to verification of eligibility and if the Applicant does not reside within the geographic boundaries the application fee will be refunded.